top of page

 Desert flower, bushes, grasses, and cacti have adapted to the extreme temperatures and low rainfall.
 They continue to bloom in July despite sweltering temperatures in the low 100s.

 Lemons and limes were only a month or so away from picking.
-Unfortunately, we won't be there when this batch of fruit is ready to pick.
+Unfortunately, we won't be there when this batch is ready to pick.

 On the morning of June 13th, we noticed black smoke rising from the Santa Rosa and San Jacinto Mountains National Monument in the hills above Palm Desert.
 A wildfire had erupted which involved over 400 acres and required over 400 U.S. Forest Service and Riverside County firefighters to contain.
 Ten days after the fire was extinguished, we drove through the scorched land on our way to hike Suicide Rock in the Santa Rosa Mountains.